slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 end
 ```

-This code should be pretty simple: starting with the input, for each layer in the network, calculate the linear transformation $z = Ax + b$, the activated transformation $w = \sigma(z)$, and then use the previous layer's output as input to the next layer.
+This code should be pretty simple: starting with the input, for each layer in the network, calculate the linear transformation $$z = Ax + b$$, the activated transformation $$w = \sigma(z)$$, and then use the previous layer's output as input to the next layer.

 **Julia note:**
 - By convention, when a function can modify the element it's being passed, we include an exclaimation mark "!" at the end of the function i.e. `feedforward!` as opposed to `feedforward`.
 This is related to a paradigm called "pass by reference" in which you allow the function to modify the actual object you passed it.
 In contrast, "pass by value" will make a copy of the object's value, do some operation, and return a new value.
 Both are useful, and Julia allows for both.
 In this case, we want these functions to directly update the actual network.